ProgressiveHackNight/no-amazon-hq2/README.md

 Scripts:

-`npm start` runs the app in the development mode.
+`npm start` runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will automatically reload if you make edits (woot!)

 ## Site Outline: